cid-doc/cid-doc.github.io/README.md

 ## Installation
-After installing the requirements, download the CID source package, unzip it and run as **root** the **INSTALL.sh** script.
+After installing the requirements, download the source package, unzip it and run as **root** the **INSTALL.sh** script.
 You can use the following commands:

     $ wget http://downloads.sf.net/c-i-d/cid-1.1.2.tar.gz
     $ tar -xzf cid-1.1.2.tar.gz
     $ sudo cid-1.1.2/INSTALL.sh

-**Note 1:** Run **./INSTALL.sh uninstall** to uninstall the program files from the same version of the package.
+**Note 1:** Run `./INSTALL.sh uninstall` to uninstall the program files from the same version of the package.

-**Note 2:** In ***Ubuntu*** and its derivations it is possible to install the CID through packages available in the *PPA* repository.
+**Note 2:** In **Ubuntu** and its derivations it is possible to install the CID through packages available in the *PPA* repository.
 These packages contain the requirements marked as dependencies, which allows them to be automatically installed.The following are the commands for installing these packages:

     # add-apt-repository ppa:emoraes25/cid
     # apt update